samlinux/fabricStarterKit/network/readme.md

 # in terminal 2
 # --------------------

-# Start the chaincode in Node.js
+# start the chaincode in Node.js
 cd chaincode/nodejs/starter

 # install node_modules (for the first time)